top of page

 We have a wide range of experienced teaching assistants and higher level teaching assistants who are trained to deliver interventions such as those referred to in 6.6 above.

 Teaching assistants will support pupils usually in small groups where that is deemed by the teacher, SENCO and Head teacher to be an appropriate use of resources and to help the child achieve their best outcome.
-The impact of additional small group or 1:1 support is tracked by the teacher supported by the SENCO, and are reviewed termly.
+The impact of additional small group or 1:1 support is tracked by the teacher supported by the SENCO, and is reviewed termly.
 Children are encouraged and supported to work independently wherever possible and steps to develop their resilience and independent learning skills are promoted.

 If you would like to discuss your child’s SEND needs please contact the school .